Posted on 29 May, 2019 by Richard Barratt

 - Soak - normally occupies 33-50 per cent of the total heated tunnel length and exposes the PCB to a relatively steady temperature that will allow the components of different mass to be uniform in temperature.
 The soak zone also allows the flux to concentrate and the volatiles to escape from the paste.

 - Reflow - this is the area where the temperature is elevated to between 230 and 250°C. A critical measure is the time above reflow, which typically lasts between 45 and 90 seconds.
 It's important to check component specifications for maximum temperature.

 Fine tuning the profile

-Providing the NPI engineer is happy with the predicted results, they will then make physical changes to the oven parameters and store the profile under a unique reference number, which typically consists of the item code, revision level and whether the profile is for the top or bottom side of the PCBA.
+Providing the NPI engineer is happy with the predicted results, they will then make physical changes to the oven parameters and store the profile under a unique reference number.
+The reference number will typically consist of the item code, the revision level and whether the profile is for the top or bottom side of the PCBA.

 So there you have it: the key steps that your EMS provider will go through to create the perfect oven profile to ensure your products are being built to a consistently high standard.

 If you’re interested in finding out more how an EMS provider goes about setting up and controlling their reflow ovens then feel free to contact a member of the JJS team.
 You can also subscribe to our blog for regular updates on EMS industry news.